Virginia Gun Laws

 0

-No, there is no waiting period to purchase firearms, nor is a license needed in Virginia to purchase a firearm.
+No. There is no waiting period to purchase firearms in Virginia to purchase a firearm.

-Any state resident who is at least 21 years of age.
-Any domestic violence conviction or active warrants for misdemeanor or felony will disqualify you from obtaining a pistol permit.
+Any resident who is 21 years of age or older may obtain a Concealed Handgun Permit in Virginia.
+Any domestic-violence conviction or active warrants for misdemeanors or felonies will disqualify.

 Yes.
-An applicant must complete a state approved firearm training course and demonstrate knowledge of firearms safety prior to being issued a pistol permit/conceal carry permit.
+An applicant must complete a state-approved firearms-training course and demonstrate knowledge of firearms safety prior to being issued a Concealed Handgun Permit (CHP).

-What are the requirements to obtain a handgun permit in Virginia?
+What are the requirements to obtain a Concealed Handgun Permit (CHP) in Virginia?

 • Be at least 21 years old

-• Must be a resident of the county in which you are applying
+• Be a resident of the county in which you are applying

 • Be a U.S. citizen